Education Hub

 Check smoke detector as part of 12-point cold weather checklist

-5. Check CO detectors
+5. Check all your CO detectors

-6. Check smoke detector
+6. Check all your smoke detectors

 Vacuum and check batteries if required.